Q. Why take college classes during high school?

 Q. Where can I take a CHS course, and what courses are available?

-A. CHS courses are taught by your high school teachers during the regular school day.
+A. CHS courses are taught in person by your high school teachers during the regular school day.
 CHS courses vary by high school.
 Consult your school counselor or teachers for course offerings at your school.
-For a reference list of courses, visit asundergrad.pitt.edu/chs/courses.
+For a list of courses, visit chs.pitt.edu/chs-courses.

 Q. How do I sign up for CHS courses?